ImmunoCellular Therapeutics, Ltd. (OTCMKTS:IMUC) Short Interest Update

-ImmunoCellular Therapeutics, Ltd. (OTCMKTS:IMUC) was the target of a significant increase in short interest in the month of February.
-As of February 12th, there was short interest totalling 200 shares, an increase of 100.0% from the January 28th total of 100 shares.
-Based on an average trading volume of 78,100 shares, the short-interest ratio is currently 0.0 days.
+ImmunoCellular Therapeutics, Ltd. (OTCMKTS:IMUC) was the recipient of a significant increase in short interest during the month of February.
+As of February 26th, there was short interest totalling 4,000 shares, an increase of 1,900.0% from the February 11th total of 200 shares.
+Based on an average trading volume of 58,800 shares, the days-to-cover ratio is presently 0.1 days.

-Shares of IMUC stock opened at $0.75 on Friday.
-ImmunoCellular Therapeutics has a 1 year low of $0.19 and a 1 year high of $0.98.
-The company has a fifty day simple moving average of $0.68.

 Receive News & Ratings for ImmunoCellular Therapeutics Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for ImmunoCellular Therapeutics and related companies with MarketBeat.com's FREE daily email newsletter.